-Cambridge Healthtech Institute’s 7th Annual
+Cambridge Healthtech Institute’s 8th Annual

-Cell Therapy CMC and Manufacturing
+Cell Therapy Manufacturing and CMC

 Coverage will include, but is not limited to:

-The deadline for priority consideration is Friday 22 September.
+The deadline for priority consideration is Friday 12 September

 All proposals are subject to review by session chairpersons and/or the Scientific Advisory Committee to ensure the overall quality of the conference program.
-Additionally, as per Cambridge Healthtech Institute policy, a select number of vendors and consultants who provide products and services will be offered opportunities for podium presentation slots based on a variety of Corporate Sponsorships.
+Additionally, as per Cambridge Healthtech Institute’s policy, a select number of vendors and consultants who provide products and services will be offered opportunities for podium presentation slots based on a variety of Corporate Sponsorships.

 Opportunities for Participation: